jawj/zapatos-docs/src/index.md

 #### Custom types and domains

-As mentioned previously, any user-defined or domain types encountered during schema generation get defined in their own files under `zapatos/custom`, which you can subsequently customise.
+As mentioned previously, any user-defined or domain types encountered during schema generation get defined in their own `.d.ts` files under `zapatos/custom`, which you can subsequently customise.

 You can use domain types in order to specify custom types on the TypeScript side for certain Postgres columns.
 Say, for example, that you have a Postgres `jsonb` column on which you want to impose a particular structure.
 You could do the following: